 Dispute Resolution Center (DRC) in Skagit County

-We offer a variety of services specifically focused on the unique nature of Skagit Valley.
+We offer a variety of online services specifically focused on the unique nature of Skagit Valley.

 We serve families undergoing life changes with low-cost parenting plans, separation, and divorce online mediation services, as well as parenting and co-parenting classes.
 Our Parent-Teen facilitated conversations are offered for FREE, in order to promote family harmony and understanding.

 Our community mediation center is a resource for resolving commercial disputes, neighbor-to-neighbor conflicts, natural resource conflicts, workplace disagreements, and more.
 Additionally, we offer workplace trainings on Trust, Communication, Leadership, and other topics that generate a healthy, productive workforce.

 Skagit Regional Director - Donnell Austin can be reached by email email@example.com